frangelbarrera/Abster-Intelligence/README.md

 ## Quick Start

-Get the intelligence dashboard up and running locally in seconds:
+Get the OSINT dashboard up and running locally in seconds:

 ```bash
 # Clone the repository